johntrogan/defender-docs/defender-office-365/anti-spoofing-spoof-intelligence.md

 > [!NOTE]
 >
 > - Only spoofed senders detected by spoof intelligence appear in this insight.
-Message from domains that fail DMARC where the DMARC policy is set to `p=reject` or `p=quarantine` don't appear in this insight.
+Messages from domains that fail DMARC where the DMARC policy is set to `p=reject` or `p=quarantine` don't appear in this insight.
 Those messages are processed based on the **Honor DMARC record policy when the message is detected as spoof** setting [in anti-phishing policies](anti-phishing-policies-about.md#spoof-protection-and-sender-dmarc-policies).
 >
 > - When you override the allow or block verdict in the spoof intelligence insight, the spoofed sender becomes a manual allow or block entry that appears only on the **Spoofed senders** tab on the **Tenant Allow/Block Lists** page at <https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem>.
 You can also manually create allow or block entries for spoofed senders before they're detected by spoof intelligence.
 For more information, see [Spoofed senders in the Tenant Allow/Block List](tenant-allow-block-list-email-spoof-configure.md#spoofed-senders-in-the-tenant-allowblock-list).
 >